 5. Capacity Building will provide support to help strengthen nonprofit leaders’ ability to create an anti-racist environment, expand funding to underserved communities and leaders, assist nonprofits in attracting and retaining employees of color, and train all employees to understand the value of diversity, equity and the importance of inclusion in their organizations.

 In advancing our mission, we often look to leaders in our region who are doing the work to learn from their journeys, experiences and insights.
-During Women's History Month, we focused on Black women leaders who are advancing real change in our communities.
-We invite you to hear their perspectives: I am the change.
+Throughout the year, we will recognize BIPOC individuals who are advancing race equity change in our communities.

 Events and Panel Discussions